splunk/observability-workshop/content/en/other/wip/pet-clinic/10-preparation.md

 {{% /tab %}}
 {{< /tabs >}}

-Make sure the out put of get pods matches the  out put as shown above... and that all 7 services are shown as **RUNNING**.
+Make sure the output of get pods matches the output as shown above ... and that all 7 services are shown as **RUNNING**.

-The application will take a few minutes to start up and synchronise all the services. so let get the actual application downloaded in the mean time.
+The application will take a few minutes to start up and synchronize all the services. so let's get the actual application downloaded in the meantime.

 ## 2. Downloading the Spring Microservices PetClinic Application